What makes inXpress a good business for the right person?

 Low entry cost with high potential returns

-We are first and foremost a business built on sales skills.
+- No shipping industry background needed.
+We are first and foremost a business built on sales and consultative skills.
 Our business model is based on creating residual income from customers with ongoing shipping needs.
 We seek them out and tell them about our buying power, our world-class carrier partners and our international reach with global shipping leader DHL.
 When they realize they can save from 11% to 33%, on average, they tend to sign on with InXpress.
-When they discover our unparallelled, personalized customer service, they tend to stay.
+When they discover our unparalleled, personalized customer service, they tend to stay.

-High touch, low price.
-A franchise fee of $50,000 will get you in the door.
+- High touch, low price.
+Franchise fees of $65,000 will get you in the door.
 There’s no inventory to buy.
-There are no territories to worry about.
-You don’t have to wait on a lengthy build-out or hire and train a large staff.
+You don’t have to wait on a lengthy build-out or hire and train a large staff to get started.

-White collar.
-InXpress is not a shipping franchise, and it’s not a pack-and-ship center.
+- White collar.
+InXpress is not a shipping franchise, and it’s not a pack-and-ship retail store.
+That means business hours and weekends off.
 We are a white-collar franchise, a third-party, business-to-business logistics company.
 We connect customers to the right carrier, and our franchisees make a commission off every shipment.

 So, what distinguishes a top performing franchise owner?
-“As complicated as we sometimes we want to make it, it truly comes down to doing the drill,” says Cory Mitchell, a Provo, Utah-based franchisee of InXpress USA.
+“As complicated as we sometimes we want to make it, it truly comes down to doing the drill,” says Cory Mitchell, a Salt Lake City, Utah-based franchisee of InXpress USA.